-Applying for a mortgage involves a small mountain of paperwork, including bank and tax statements, pay stubs and more.
+Applying for a mortgage involves a small mountain of paperwork, including bank and tax statements, pay stubs and proof of employment.
 These documents help answer many of the questions a mortgage lender will ask in order to qualify you for a loan.

-If your income is irregular, though, or you lack some of the standard evidence of a typical full-time employee, you might not be able to provide answers to all of those questions.
+If your income is irregular, though, or you lack some of the standard documents of a typical full-time employee, you might not be able to provide answers to all of those questions.
 In this case, you could be a candidate for a no-doc (short for “no documentation”) mortgage — a type of loan that doesn’t require the usual verifications.

 What is a no-income verification mortgage?

-A no doc mortgage is often referred to as a no-income verification mortgage.
-As the name implies, it does not require a lender to verify how much you earn in the traditional sense (i.e., with pay stubs and W-2s).
+A no-doc mortgage is also referred to as a no-income verification mortgage and, as the name implies, it does not require a lender to verify how much you earn in the traditional sense (i.e., with pay stubs and W-2s).
 These type of loans are also sometimes called NINJA mortgages, which stands for no income, no job or assets.

-“It’s an option that has existed for decades,” explains Greg McBride, CFA, Bankrate chief financial analyst.
-“During the housing boom, though, this previously niche product came into contact with mainstream borrowers.
+“It’s an option that has existed for decades,” explains Greg McBride, CFA, the chief financial analyst at Bankrate.
+“During the housing boom [of the early 2000s], though, this previously niche product came into contact with mainstream borrowers.
 That was a breeding ground for the problems that led to the housing bust.”

-In the years leading to the financial crisis, no doc mortgages tended to be offered by subprime lenders, not major financial institutions, McBride says.
+In the years leading to the financial crisis of 2007-09, no-doc mortgage loans tended to be offered by subprime lenders, not major financial institutions, McBride says.
 However, due to the complexities of the finance industry, even the biggest banks wound up with exposure to the risk of failing to verify a borrower’s ability to repay a loan.

-Historically, no doc mortgages operated on a bit of an honor system: The borrower would state their income without providing a load of paperwork to back up their claim.
+Historically, any no-doc home loan operated on a bit of an honor system: The borrower would state their income without providing a load of paperwork to back up their claim.
 The lender still reviewed their credit history, but they took the borrower at their word on how much they earned.